sc8ing/HuffPuff/README.md

 # Huff Puff
 Basic file compressor/decompressor using the Huffman algorithm.
-Done with a partner for CS II class.
+Note the decompressor (Puff) is not in this repo.

 ## Usage: